Wherein Rose plays for coin and Bosra has an annoying encounter with her past.

 "You don’t."

-“I do.
+"I do.
 You’re Golden Bow.
-Everyone is talking about how you and your crew slew that necromancer up in the Cotts.”
-He tagged along, jogging to keep up with her larger step.
+Everyone is talking about how you and your crew slew that necromancer up in the Cotts."
+He tagged along, jogging to keep up with her longer steps.

-He stepped back, hands up defensively, yellowing teeth separating chin from nose in a huge grin.
-“Sure.
-No. Top secret mission.
-I got it.”
+He stepped back, hands up defensively, yellowing teeth separating his chin from his nose in a huge grin.
+"Sure.
+No. Top-secret mission.
+I got it."

-Bosra snorted, decided he wasn’t worth the effort and continued on her path.
+Bosra snorted, decided he wasn’t worth the effort, and continued on her way.

-“What was that?”
-Rose asked quietly, after shutting their bedroom door behind them.
-They were sharing, for safety reasons.
+"What was that?"
+Rose asked quietly, after shutting the door to their shared bedroom behind them.

 "Nothing."

 Rose frowned.
 It hadn’t sounded like nothing.
-“You sure?” she drawled, Fair Fields accent clearly audible.
+"You sure?" she drawled, Fairfields accent plain to the ear.

 Bosra heaved a sigh.
 "Look, Pupper, I’m out of that life.
 Don’t need everyone and his uncle to know where I shat last."